 What is a soulmate?

-When the idea of soulmates first emerged in the 1930s, it was seen almost as a magical connection between two people destined to be together.
-These days, we tend to think of a soulmate more as a person we can connect with and are compatible with - someone who shares the qualities that we feel are most important to us .
+When the idea of soulmates first emerged in the 1930s, it was seen almost like a magical connection between two people destined to be together.
+These days, we tend to think of a soulmate more as a person we can connect with and are compatible with – someone who shares the qualities that we feel are most important to us .

 Does your soulmate exist?

 The question of whether your soulmate exists is a very personal one.
 If you’re looking for someone, you may already have an idea in your mind of the important qualities they should or shouldn’t have.

 Narrowing down the field like this can help give you an idea of what sort of person your ‘soulmate’ might be – their age, their interests, their hopes and dreams, and maybe even what they look like.
 Some of these qualities will be ‘deal-breakers’.

 But here’s the exciting part: most of us don’t actually know what we’re looking for until we find it.
 According to relationship research, there isn’t really a specific set of factors that can accurately predict how well you’ll get along with someone.
 Some of your deal-breakers may even go out of the window if you find someone you really click with .

 What are the odds of finding the right person?